wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## Schedule Page

-This page is used to show all scheduled SMS in our database.
+This page is used to show all scheduled SMSes in our database.
 The user will be able to keep track of the data in the database and to view each SMS detail by clicking on any of the values.
-When the user clicks the view button he/she will be redirected to the details page of the SMS.
-On this page we use vue.js to make a simple HTTP: get request to our API at localhost:8000.
+When the user clicks the view button they will be redirected to the details page of the SMS.
+On this page we use Vue.js to make a simple HTTP GET request to our API at localhost:8000.

 ```html
 <!--render api data-->